H&H Shooting Sports

 H&H Shooting Sports is an indoor shooting range located in Oklahoma City, Oklahoma, United States.
-It is the largest public indoor shooting range in the United States, with 63 total indoor shooting lanes.
+It describes itself as the largest public indoor shooting range in the United States, with 63 total indoor shooting lanes, though other ranges also make that claim.
 H&H is recognized by the National Association of Shooting Ranges and the National Shooting Sports Foundation as the first ever 'Five Star Facility'.
-The 90,000 sqft complex includes forty two public shooting lanes for firearms and twenty-one archery lanes for sixty three total lanes.
+The 90,000 sqft complex includes 42 public shooting lanes for firearms and 21 archery lanes for 63 total lanes.

 History

 H&H was established in 1981 by Miles and Jayne Hall of Oklahoma City.
 The first location was on 10th Street just west of Council Road.
 The 4800 sqft facility held 10 lanes, a classroom and a lobby.
 In April 1990 H&H moved to its current location, 400 South Vermont Ave, Suite 110.
 The current location faces I-40 and is 90,000 square feet, it features 61 shooting lanes, three classrooms, a retail area, and an in-store café.
 The building is filled with animal mounts from all over the world and offers a sensory safari for sight impaired children.

 Miles Hall announced in August, 2016 that H&H chairman Leroy Ussery had taken on the role of president.
 The Halls agreed to sell their stock in H&H Shooting Sports.
 Ussery continued to serve as the chairman of the board for H&H.